HomeArticleIs your job AI-proof? See which surprising careers are safest from automation

 Healthcare roles feature heavily at the top.
 Social workers take second place with a score of 98, thanks to their essential emotional support functions and high levels of interpersonal engagement.

-Lawyers follow closely with a score of 86, reflecting their ongoing reliance on public-facing work including legal counsel, advocacy and courtroom appearances.
-Medical and services managers take fourth place, recognised for their coordination between patients, staff and administrators.
+Lawyers follow closely with a score of 86, reflecting their ongoing on public-facing work including legal counsel, advocacy and courtroom appearances.
+Medical and health services managers take fourth place, recognised for their coordination between patients, staff and administrators.

 Construction and HR roles show unexpected resilience